Enhancing MR Image Segmentation with Realistic Adversarial Data Augmentation: Results

-First, to better quantify the improvements introduced by adversarial training, we compared the proposed method (\advchain) against its downgraded random variant which does not perform the adversarial optimization (\randchain).
-Compared to \randchain, \advchain\ achieves higher Dice scores across all the classes by a large margin, e.g., 0.3472 vs 0.3827 for RV with only 1 labeled subject.
-This indicates that the performance gain not only comes from the improved data diversity but also comes from the effective transformations learned from adversarial training.

-\revise{ From Fig.~\ref{fig:adv_chain_vs_rand_chain}, we can clearly see that after applying adversarial optimization, the optimized data augmentations (see the bottom row in each block) are more effective at perturbing network predictions compared to those with random initialization (the top row in each block).
-This is because adversarial data augmentation takes both model information and image content into account to augment images, which produces more informative, challenging samples to regularize the network.
-It is particularly evident when we compare adversarial noise ($\noise^{adv}$) and adversarial deformation ($\Phi_{\rm morph}^{adv}$) to their random initialization ($\noise^{rand}, \Phi_{\rm morph}^{rand}$) where results show that adversarial data augmentation can identify and focus more on attacking/deforming local target structures in images to fool the network to make inconsistent predictions.
-Augmenting images with these adversarial transformations contribute to stronger consistency regularization to enforce the network to be invariant under photometric transformations and equivariant under geometric transformations.}

-One interesting finding from Table~\ref{tab:SSL_comparison} is that when we have the same number of labelled and unlabeled images (i.e. N=11, M=11) to train the prostate segmentation network, the proposed method even exceeds the upperbound performance, i.e. PZ: 0.6307 vs 0.6246, CZ: 0.8322 vs 8251 (N=11, M=11).
+\item TCSM~\citep{Li_2020_TNNLS_transformation}\footnote{\url{https://github.com/xmengli999/TCSM}} is an enhanced Mean-Teacher based semi-supervised learning method~\citep{cui_2019_semi_noise}.
+It enhances the consistency regularization by extending the noise perturbation with \emph{random geometric transformations} including scaling and rotation; \item VAT~\citep{Miyato_2018_PAMI_VAT}\footnote{\url{https://github.com/takerum/vat_tf}} is an adversarial noise-based semi-supervised learning method.
+Unlike the proposed method, it injects only adversarial noise to clean data for consistency regularization and use confidence thresholding to obtain pseudo labels for reliable regularization. \item \revise{FixMatch+VAT~\citep{Wang_2021_MedIA_Deep} is a semi-supervised learning method combining FixMatch~\citep{sohn_2020_fixmatch} and VAT~\citep{Miyato_2018_PAMI_VAT}, which has achieved state-of-the-art performance in large-scale medical image classification tasks. } \end{itemize} For all methods, we adopted their official implementation\footnote{For VAT, MixMatch, FixMatch, we re-implemented them in PyTorch as the original code repositories are based on Tensorflow.} and trained the same network with the same training setup \revise{(e.g. using the same pre-trained models)} for fair comparison.
+Quantitative results in Table \ref{tab:SSL_comparison} and qualitative results in Fig.~\ref{fig:SSL_comparison} shows that the proposed approach achieves the highest performance on the two segmentation tasks.
+Surprisingly, one interesting finding from Table~\ref{tab:SSL_comparison} is that when we have the same number of labeled and unlabeled images (i.e. N=11, M=11) to train the prostate segmentation network, the proposed method even exceeds the upperbound performance, e.g., 0.7325 vs 0.7288 in terms of average Dice score.
 This may be due to the presence of noisy labels in the prostate dataset (see the top-right block in Fig.~\ref{fig:SSL_comparison} for reference), which can affect the learning in the fully supervised setting.
 As semi-supervised learning does not fully rely on manual labels on the training dataset, it can therefore be more robust against noisy labels.